-For this internship program, Open Society seeks individuals currently enrolled in a relevant law school program who are highly motivated and have demonstrated excellence in prior endeavors.
-The ideal candidates will have strong communication, interpersonal and computer skills, a demonstrated ability to write effectively and analyze and summarize complex information, and a desire to function in a team environment.
-They also must be able to multi-task while remaining attentive to detail.
+For this internship program, Open Society is seeking individuals currently enrolled in a relevant law school program who are highly motivated and have demonstrated excellence in prior endeavors.
+The ideal candidates will have strong communication, interpersonal, and computer skills; a demonstrated ability to write effectively and analyze and summarize complex information; and a desire to function in a team environment.
+They also must be able to multitask while remaining attentive to detail.

 Upon acceptance, interns will need to provide a letter from their university indicating that they are receiving credit and/or funding for the internship.

 Essential functions are typically performed in an office setting with a low level of noise.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Please send a cover letter and resume by December 1, 2014, to: email@example.com.

 If applying to New York: include the internship code in subject line: LRI/OSJI.

 If applying to Washington, D.C.: include the internship code in subject line: LRI-OSJI-DC.